mnewswanger/linux-setup/readme.md

 Dell XPS 9570 with Intel 9260 wifi has bad wifi performance on kernels older than 4.16; upgrading the kernel to 4.16 fixes this.
 This also provides better system stability on the platform as well.

+Upgrading the kernel can be done by downloading and installing the `linux-headers`, `linux-headers-generic`, `linux-image-generic`, and `linux-modules-generic` deb packages and installing w/ `dpkg -i` then updating grub with the grub setup commands above.

+Spotify may not display when using current Nvidia drivers; this can be fixed by opening `Main Menu` application and adding `--disable-gpu` to the startup flags under startup properties.